dloscutoff/pip/Documentation/Syntax.md

 As in C, loops and if statements use curly braces to mark off their blocks; the curly braces can be dropped if the block is a single statement.

-Curly braces are also used to construct functions, which are first-class objects and can be assigned to variables, passed to other functions, etc. Functions are called via a Lisp-like syntax: `(fxyz)` calls the function f with arguments x, y, and z.
+Curly braces are also used to construct functions, which are first-class objects and can be assigned to variables, passed to other functions, etc. Functions are called via a Lisp-like syntax: `(fxyz)` calls the function `f` with arguments `x`, `y`, and `z`.
 (This syntax makes parsing much, much easier!)
+If the `(fxyz)` syntax is used with `f` being a list, scalar, or range rather than a function, it is an alternate syntax for subscripting: `(lij)` is equivalent to `l@i@j`, or `l[i][j]` in most languages.

-Within the function, the arguments are available through the local variables a-e.
+Within a function, the arguments are available through the local variables `a-e`.
 For example, the function `{a+b}` takes two arguments and adds them; it could be called like so: `({a+b}1 2)`, or assigned to a variable first.
-For functions with more than five arguments, the local variable g contains the entire list of arguments that were passed in (mnemonic: arGs).
-The local variable f contains a reference to the current function, allowing recursion even in anonymous functions.
+For functions with more than five arguments, the local variable `g` contains the entire list of arguments that were passed in (mnemonic: ar**g**s).
+The local variable `f` contains a reference to the current function, allowing recursion even in anonymous functions.
 Functions do not have a set arity, although a function cannot be called with zero arguments.
 The last bare expression in a function is its return value.
 If a function does not end in an expression, it returns nil.

 The main program is an implicitly declared anonymous function, which gets its arguments from the command-line args and prints its return value.
-Thus, a full factorial program can be written as `a?a*(fa-1)1`.
-Wrap it in curly braces, and it's a factorial function.
+Thus, a full factorial program can be written using recursion as `a?a*(fa-1)1`--identical to a factorial function, just without the curly braces.

-If the `(fxyz)` syntax is used with `s` being a list, scalar, or range rather than a function, it is an alternate syntax for subscripting: `(lij)` is equivalent to `l@i@j`, or `l[i][j]` in most languages.

 The `M` operator is used to map a function to each element of a list, range, or scalar: `{a*a}M,5` gives `[0 1 4 9 16]`.
 Currently, the result is always a list.